Before you go, why not get a free pest control quote...

 Termites are small, destructive insects that are a common home pest.
 If termites take up residence in your home, they can cause serious damage to the structure.
 Termites like to feed on dead plant matter, which includes leaf litter, soil, and decaying logs.
-They will also eat products that contain cellulose, which is a substance naturally found in wood and other plant matter.
+They will also eat products that contain cellulose, which is naturally found in wood and other plant matter.
 Termites will seek out the cellulose in paper, swimming pool liners, and insulation.

 Termites look similar to flying ants, which often causes misidentification.
 Both insects swarm around the same time of year.
 You’re most likely to see termites in the spring and late summer.
 Swarming termites vary in color.
 Dampwood termites are tan or pale yellow.
 Drywood termites are brown or red.
 Subterranean termites are dark brown or black.